brainglobe/brainrender/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/BrancoLab/BrainREnder/raw/master/Docs/Media/neuron_gif.gif) |  ![](https://github.com/BrancoLab/BrainREnder/raw/master/Docs/Media/cells.gif)

-Brainrender can also be used to create videos and animations.
-At the moment this functionality is not well supported, if you need to do something that brainrender can't yet do, please get in touch!
+Brainrender can also be used to create videos and animations, check out the examples to see how you can create videos from within brainrender.

 # Behind the scenes